opendistro-for-elasticsearch/sql/docs/user/dql/basics.rst

 	POST /_opendistro/_sql
 	{
-	  "query" : "SELECT age AS a FROM accounts GROUP BY a" }
+	  "query" : "SELECT account_number AS num FROM accounts GROUP BY num" }

 Explain::